NovaHorizonsDev/Data-Quality-Tools/README.md

 2.) replaceMissingElements: fills empty elements with a custom entry (or "NAE" is none given).<br>
 3.) deleteEmptyElementRows: deletes rows with empty data. <be>

-Data sets are thanks to Kag
+Data set is thanks to Kaggle (for testing purposes)